RMax2015/forGL/README.md

 **show, view** ...

 **forGL can run your code at full speed
-or automatically but with a delay between steps
+or automatically but with a delay you want between steps
 or manually under your control**

 **forGL will give you Warnings or Errors and try to provide useful information about why.**